 A renovation project has the potential to be an expensive experience, with old houses throwing up all sorts of surprises — not all of them welcome.
 Even those entering their house renovation with some sizable savings, for most people it is necessary to look at a renovation mortgage at some stage in the project.

 Renovators looking at their lending options will find these vary on personal circumstances and the type of project they are carrying out — but a renovation mortgage is definitely worth investigating.

 The majority of high street lenders will only offer a mortgage on a property that is already classed as habitable — eliminating many renovation projects.
-You will have to approach a specialist lender if you want to finance a property that is:
+You will probably have to approach a lender specialising in renovation mortgages if you want to finance a property that is:

 - in need of conversion

 - otherwise not considered habitable (no working kitchen or bathroom)

 Extensions to a habitable property are usually easier to fund, but they will involve borrowers going through substantial checks to ensure that they and the work required to get them up to standard presents no risk to the lender.

 Is a Renovation Mortgage Necessary?